mahadi-nsu/js-prep/README.md

-# JavaScript Interview Preparation Guide
+# JavaScript Preparation Guide

-A comprehensive collection of JavaScript concepts, cheatsheets, and code snippets for interview preparation.
+A comprehensive collection of JavaScript concepts, cheatsheets, and code snippets for JS preparation.

 ## Table of Contents